janice-wong/til/ddd.md

-# Domain Entities and Value Objects and Aggregates, Oh My!
+# Domain entities and value objects and aggregates, oh my!

 Working in a DDD ([domain-driven design](https://domainlanguage.com/ddd/)) codebase has taught me many a lesson about these three concepts:
 - A *domain entity* is an object that has a distinct identity and exists through time (or as described by Eric Evans, "has a thread of continuity").